 - The income tax debt must be at least three years old at the time you file for bankruptcy.

 - The IRS must have assessed the tax within the last 8 months.

 If these conditions are met, the income tax debt may be discharged at the end of your Chapter 7 bankruptcy proceeding.
 If you file for Chapter 13 bankruptcy, you may have to make payments on this tax debt over the course of three to five years.
 But at the end of this repayment plan, the remaining income tax debt will be discharged.

 Schedule A No-Cost Strategy Session With Our IRS Tax Relief Lawyers Now

 Don’t spend another minute living in tax debt.
 Let our skilled IRS tax relief attorneys review your case and help you resolve your tax debts.
-We have decades of experience seeking federal tax relief for clients in Plymouth.
+We have decades of experience seeking federal tax relief for clients in Massachusetts.
 With our help, you can wipe your financial slate clean and put this behind you.
 Schedule a free consultation with the team at Benner & Weinkauf by calling 774-404-8321 or submitting your information using the form on this website.